 For purposes of the foregoing, "Release Date" is defined in the Indenture to mean the date on which the Senior Debt to Assessed Ratio is at or below 50%.
-At December 31, 2022, the debt to assessed ratio was 64.5%.
+At December 31, 2024, the debt to assessed ratio was 46.7%.
+The release threshold has been reached.